Frequently Asked Questions (FAQ)

 What if I learn in Kollel?

 If you are a clergyman (an ordained Rabbi is defined as a clergyman), your Kollel earnings may be considered as self-employment income, which would make you eligible to pay social security on these earnings (see answer to the previous question).
-Note that scholarships are generally not considered earned income, and that income received for studies does not count for child tax benefits.
+Note that scholarships (although they are usually taxable income) are generally not considered earned income, and that income received for studies does not count for child tax benefits.

 If my spouse is not a US citizen, should I report their income?